By Larry Newman, Axis Communications

 About The Author

-Larry Newman is Senior Director, Sales, Americas for Axis Communications.
+Larry Newman is Director of Sales, Americas at Axis Communications.